programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 difficulty: 2
 activity:
 topics:
-abstract: With advances in AI capability, researchers are increasingly exploring how such tools might be leveraged in their work.
-This has positioned Higher Education libraries—specifically Copyright and Licensing Teams—as key advisers.
-They provide guidance on responsible, appropriate, ethical, and transparent tools for staff and students, while clarifying the implications of AI for research activities.
-This ENABLAR lesson therefore draws on such advice from local experts to inform a Natural Language Processing workflow that identifies potential “red flag” clauses in AI tool licence agreements.
-It is not intended as a substitute for consulting library expertise; rather, it aims to build confidence in interpreting complex legal documentation and applying AI methods appropriately in research contexts.
+abstract: With AI capability gaining strong media attention, university staff and students are exploring new ways of leveraging automation in their own research.
+Subsequently, Higher Educational libraries, specifically copyright and licensing teams, are now positioned as key advice givers, especially on Intellectual Property matters and data protection implications in using AI-based tools for research activities.
+Therefore, this ENABLAR lesson takes guidance from local experts, both within libraries and digital research, to inform a Natural Language Processing workflow for locating ‘red flag’ clauses in AI tool licence agreements.
+In doing so, we aim to build researcher and library practitioner confidence in interpreting complex legalistic documentation, while also informing critical and appropriate AI use in research.
+Nothing in the lesson is intended to constitute legal advice from a qualified lawyer, or intended to replace seeking library expertise.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---